-Companies may repurchase own shares up to a limit of 10 per cent of their share capital (in case the repurchase is made in connection with transfer restrictions, a threshold of 20 per cent applies) provided that the company has sufficient freely available equity.
-Such share repurchases are not, and cannot be made, mandatory.
+Companies may repurchase own shares up to a limit of 10 per cent of their share capital (if the repurchase is made in connection with transfer restrictions, a threshold of 20 per cent applies) provided that the company has sufficient freely available equity.
+These share repurchases are not, and cannot be made, mandatory.

-14 Dissenters' rights
+Dissenters' rights